 The Principal Investigator for this project was Dr. Koestler, in collaboration with Doctoral Candidate Derek Sturgill, Athens City School teachers, and Alexander Local School teachers, and as funded in large part by the Martha Holden Jennings Foundation.

-The PI for this project was Dr. Nick Pilewski, in collaboration with Dr. Bob Klein and Dr. Koestler, and funded by the Ohio Department Of Higher Education.
-This project was in its fourth year of funding and supports teachers’ identities of math do-ers and thinkers.
+The PI for this project was Dr. Nick Pilewski, in collaboration with Dr. Bob Klein and Dr. Koestler, and was funded by the Ohio Department of Higher Education.
+The Math Teachers' Circle was in its fourth year of funding and supports teachers’ identities of math do-ers and thinkers.
 Participants met on Saturdays to engage in mathematics problem solving or after school for “Mathy Hours”.

 Scaffolding Inquiry and Problem-Solving through Literacy and Argumentation Strategies

 This project was lead by PI Dr. Danielle Dani and was funded by the Ohio Department Of Higher Education.
-This project brought together math and science teachers, teacher educators, and A&S faculty to support STEM practices in teaching and learning.
+This project brought together math and science teachers, teacher educators, and Arts and Sciences faculty to support STEM practices in teaching and learning.

-Dr. Courtney Koestler also serves on the Board of Directors for the Ohio Council of Teachers of Mathematics as the Southeast District Representative, as a Board Member of the Ohio Mathematics Education Leadership Council, and is part of the Ohio Department of Education’s Network of Regional Leaders.
+Dr. Courtney Koestler is actively involved with mathematics education and teacher education organizations such as the Association of Mathematics Teacher Educators (AMTE), and is also very involved in regional and state-level work.
+Dr. Koestler serves as the Vice President- Elementary for the Ohio Council of Teachers of Mathematics and is part of the Ohio Department of Education’s Network of Regional Leaders.